Kurento Media Server (KMS) can be installed in multiple ways

 Look for the section Choose a template, and choose the option Specify an Amazon S3 template URL.
 Then, in the text field that gets enabled, paste this URL:

-The template file includes a Coturn server.
+The template file includes Coturn as a TURN server.
 The default user/password for this server is

 kurento.
 You can optionally change the username, but make sure to change the default password.